 Yes, hair breaks when it’s overly dry or overly processed or overly manipulated.
 However, when your hair is fine, it’s more subject to breakage due to how fragile the strands are.

-For those of us with fine NATURAL (aka kinky curly) hair, keeping the curls clumped can help prevent breakage and ultimately lead to length retention.
+For those of us with fine NATURAL (aka kinky curly) hair, clumping curls to prevent breakage is a viable strategy that ultimately leads to length retention.

 Before I get into the why and how of clumping your curls, let’s take a basic look at the structure of fine hair followed by an overview of a hair’s growth cycle.